lee-hodg/fpghost.github.io/_posts/2020-11-20-jupyter-on-aws.md

 # Letsencrypt certificates and Jupyter

-With the domain setup, I used letsenrypt to setup an SSL certificate.
+With the domain setup, I used letsencrypt to setup an SSL certificate.

 ## Installing certbot on Amazon Linux 2